anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: What other people may find in poetry or art museums, I find in the flight of a good drive.
+Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear.

-By: Arnold Palmer
+By: Pat Riley